nrfconnect/sdk-nrfxlib/crypto/doc/nrf_cc310_bl.rst

    NRF_CRYPTOCELL->ENABLE=0;

 .. note::
-   Note that the structure type for the CryptoCell hardware register is called ``NRF_CRYPTOCELL_S`` in nRF9160 due to the hardware only being accessible from the Secure Processing Environment in the Cortex-M33 architecture.
+   Note that the structure type for the CryptoCell hardware register is called ``NRF_CRYPTOCELL_S`` in nRF91 Series devices, due to the hardware only being accessible from the Secure Processing Environment in the Cortex-M33 architecture.

 API documentation
 =================